Meet Me @ 1006

 Meet Me @ 1006 is a 2018 Taiwanese fantasy television series with time-travel, romance, and crime/suspense elements.
-The series stars Nikki Hsieh as a rookie TV reporter and Lego Lee as a disgraced trial attorney from 2018, who become roommates every day between 10:06 pm and 10:52 pm during which their apartment undergoes an apparent times-pace merge.
-When the attorney realizes that the girl knows his former client, he wonders if he can prevent the 2017 unsolved murder which caused his downfall.
+The series stars Nikki Hsieh as a rookie TV reporter and Lego Lee as a disgraced trial attorney from 2018, who become roommates every day between 10:06 pm and 10:52 pm during which their apartment undergoes an apparent time-space merge.
+When the attorney realizes that the girl knows his former client, he wonders if he can prevent the unsolved 2017 murder which caused his downfall.

 The show generated more than 10 million views on the streaming website iQiyi Taiwan, making it the second most-watched series in iQiyi Taiwan's history, behind only the 2018 Chinese TV series Old Boy.